 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 Your plan sounds too complicated.
 Forget the gift cards and just give small gifts to any and all game winners.
-It's not nice to favor family members over other guests.

 I would just not tell them ahead of each "round" what the gift is.
 I would keep them all in a bag, and reach in and "randomly" grab a prize for the winner.
 If it is family, just grab one of the gift cards.
 If a stranger, just grab a token gift.
 No explainations or apologies needed.